naeem23/semantic-similarity-analysis/README.md

    * Similarity Score: Calculates similarity scores using cosine similarity for three embedding models.

-   * CSV Output: Saves similarity scores in a CSV file (`similarity_results.csv`) in the `Output` folder with columns: Source, Reference, Score_Ada, Score_Small, Score_Large.
+   * CSV Output: Saves similarity scores in a CSV file (`similarity_results.csv`) in the `Output` folder and in `bin\Debug\net9.0` folder with columns: Source, Reference, Score_Ada, Score_Small, Score_Large.
+Also creates two other CSV files name `source_scalar_values.csv` and `reference_scalar_values.csv` in the same directory to store scalar value of sources and references.

-   * Visualization: Provides a Python script to generate a scatter plot to visualize the similarity scores.
+   * Visualization: Provides a Python script (`similarity-score-visualization.py`) to generate a bar chart to visualize the similarity scores of a reference (word/phrase or document) with other sources (word/phrases or documents) in terms of 3 different models.
+Another python script (`scalar-value-visualization.py`) to visualize scalar values of source vs reference.

 # Prerequisites